Frequently Asked Questions (FAQ)

 We store all private keys offline (a so-called "cold wallet").
 Security is our first priority.
 All transactions are signed offline on a secured computer.
 This operation can't be automated because of its complexity and security requirements.
-Every domain comes with three free domain changes per year.
 The process is done by hand and requires time and resources.

 Security is what sets us apart from our competition.
 We can proudly say that registering a name via our system is more secure than registering it by yourself.

 The value in a blockchain-based domain can vary according to usage.
 It can be IP address, Name Servers, Tor address, I2P, ZeroNet Hash and many other variations of these.
 We are assisting in domain configuration to ensure that everything works correctly.